- Long hair on both sexes, either free-flowing or in a single, thick braid.

 - Iron Eyes Cody, the star of the famous 1970s anti-littering PSA and countless movies, was actually an Italian-American named Espera de Corti.

 - Neil Young dressed this way in Buffalo Springfield.
 Despite his physical appearance, and his music reflecting Native history and ideas, he says family research did not find Native ancestry.
 But he has played with a lot of Native musicians and he was adopted by the Muckleshoot tribe of Washington State.
+More recently he and Willie Nelson were invested with sacred buffalo robes◊ by elders of the Lakotah, Ponca and Omaha nations.
+This is an extremely high honor, bestowed on them for their work in opposing the Keystone Pipeline.
+(Note lots of Native people wearing traditional clothing and jewelry in these pictures.)

 - Ward Churchill, the former professor of Ethnic Studies at the University of Colorado at Boulder who controversially called those who were killed in the September 11th attacks "Little Eichmanns," dressed this way and claimed (without any evidence to back it up) to be Native American.

 - Note that he was fired from his position at the university for fabricating research about all kinds of alleged genocidal acts committed against Native Americans by the US government.
 (That's not to say such things never happened, only that he grossly exaggerated some of them or outright invented them.)
 The irony would be pretty rich if it turned out the guy claiming to be an advocate for Native Americans is really an impostor who co-opted their culture for his own gain.
+However, Some Native activists, notably John Trudell (Santee), believed Churchill and respected his work.

 - A lot of Southwestern Native Americans actually have very specific traditional dress, especially hair.
 Navajos wear their hair in a figure-8 bun wrapped with yarn, called a tsiyeeł (the ł is the ll from Welsh); Hopis cut their bangs (fringe) straight across and girls wore their hair up or down depending on their marital status; and Apaches, though practicing a similar religion to the Navajos, wear their hair down.
 Navajos also traditionally wear white puttee over the tops of their moccasins, which were always very simple and had thick, hardened leather soles.
 Silver and turquoise jewelry, and traditional blankets worn as cloaks, are also part of traditional dress for most Southwestern groups, since they're a sign of wealth and status.